 1.3 Prospective Members

-A prospective member must contact an)’ Board member prior to using Center equipment, and may use Center equipment as a prospective member a maximum of three (3) times.
+A prospective member must contact any Board member prior to using Center equipment, and may use Center equipment as a prospective member a maximum of three (3) times.
 Any prospective member must sign the Waiver Form prior to using Center equipment, and must be accompanied by a Center member at all times.
 A Center member must sign out equipment used by a prospective member.

 1.4 Classes of Members